BigeyeDestroyer/rnn-project/attention/README.md

 	- object proposals techniques emerge as an alternative to the traditional text detectors.
 	- [code][11]

+7. [Listen, attend and spell][12]
+	- arxiv 2015
+	- Composed of a listener and a speller
+	- Listener: a pyramidal recurrent network encoder accepts filder bank spectra as inputs
+	- Speller: an attention based recurrent netowrk decoder that emits characters as outputs.

+ 8. [Listen, attend and walk][13]
+	- arxiv 2015, 4 cited
+	- translates natural language instructions to action sequences

+9. [Playing atari][14]
+	- NIPS2013, by Google Deepmind, 186 cited
+	- deep learning + reinforcement learning

 [1]:	http://arxiv.org/abs/1603.08575
 [2]:	http://arxiv.org/abs/1603.03101
 [3]:	http://arxiv.org/abs/1602.03609